 However, Jones said, the extensive review suggests that nearly “anyone can have their blood pressure lowered using standard treatments without undue harm.”

 For 2018, Granger is planning meetings to help educate local clinicians on the new guidelines.

 “These are very important changes,” said Granger, chair of the AHA Council on Hypertension.
 “It’s been 13 years since these guidelines have been updated.”

-Jones said he is “pleased with new programs” UMMC has is developing to help its employees and patients achieve healthy blood pressures.
+Jones said he is “pleased with new programs” UMMC has developed to help its employees and patients achieve healthy blood pressures.
 These include the Department of Preventive Medicine’s Everyday Wellness program and clinical studies on primary prevention.